Home » Flute Music

 Enda Seery

 Enda Seery is a whistle and flute player from County Westmeath in Ireland who has two albums to his credit – The Winding Clock (2010) and Síocháin Na Tuaithe: Peace of the Countryside (2013).
-Here is a sample (track 6) from Síocháin Na Tuaithe on which Enda is playing a Martin Doyle keyless D flute made of African Blackwood.
+Here is a sample (track 6) from Síocháin Na Tuaithe, on which Enda is playing a Martin Doyle keyless D flute made of African Blackwood.

 Below: The tunes are Santa Cruz and Friends from The States.

-Related
+Related Page

 Muireann Nic Amhlaoibh

-Muireann Nic Amhlaoibh is the lead singer and flute player with the traditional Irish music group Danú, and a tutor at the Irish World Academy of Music and Dance, University of Limerick.
+Muireann Nic Amhlaoibh is the lead singer and flute player with the traditional Irish music group Danú and a tutor at the Irish World Academy of Music and Dance, University of Limerick.
 Muireann hails from Dún Chaoin in County Kerry, Ireland.
 The track featured below is from the album Dual that Muireann recorded in 2008 with Julie Fowlis, Éamon Doorley and Ross Martin.
 She is playing a Martin Doyle keyed D flute made from African Blackwood.

 Below: The tunes are Cailíní Deasa Mhuigheo, Eadar Alba is Éirinn, Mrs Ramsay of Barton and Tie the Bonnet Tight (all reels).

-Related
+Related Page

 Leonora Lyne